 The Zuowang method in our tradition includes several precise facets that allow the practice to unfold in an easy and natural manner.
-It is our wish to share this practice with like-minded adepts.
-If this practice appeals to you, check out Bamboo Grove, our wuweidao cultivation group.
-If you would like an introduction to this practice, or if you have any questions, please contact us at email@example.com.
+It is my sincere wish to share this practice with like-minded adepts.
+If this practice appeals to you, check out my Wuweidao Cultivation Group.
+If you would like an introduction to this practice, or if you have any questions, please contact me at firstname.lastname@example.org.

-You can download a free introductory talk on Zuowang by our lineage teacher, Liu Ming, at: https://www.dayuancircle.org/zuowang-introduction/, and you can purchase his invaluable translation & commentary on the Dao De Jing at: https://www.dayuancircle.org/observing-wuwei/.
+You can download a free introductory talk on Zuowang by my wuweidao lineage teacher, Liu Ming, at: https://www.dayuancircle.org/zuowang-introduction/, and you can purchase his invaluable translation & commentary on the Dao De Jing at: https://www.dayuancircle.org/observing-wuwei/.

 The Daoist idea of body is quite different than the common Western notion of a material bag-of-bones inhabited by a singular soul.
 The character for personal body (shen, 身) indeed shows a pregnant woman and is a homophone for the word spirit, suggesting the notion of the body as an abode for spirit.
 Daoists however see “bodies” as circuits of energy proceeding through time.
 In addition to our personal body, Daoists also recognize other bodies within which we live and cultivate – namely, the familial body, the communal body, and the universal body.
 As Laozi indicates in Dao De Jing Chapter 54, meditation & qi-cultivation is not just a personal practice.